AC Service In Elgin, St. Charles, Bartlett, IL, and Surrounding Areas

 SIZING AND SELECTING A ROOM AIR CONDITIONER

-The required cooling capacity for a room air conditioner depends on the size of the room being cooled — room air conditioners generally have cooling capacities that range from 5,500 Btu per hour to 14,000 Btu per hour.
+The required cooling capacity for a room AC service Elgin, IL depends on the size of the room being cooled — room air conditioners generally have cooling capacities that range from 5,500 Btu per hour to 14,000 Btu per hour.
 A common rating term for air conditioning size is the “ton,” which is 12,000 Btu per hour.

 Proper sizing is very important for efficient air conditioning.
 A bigger unit is not necessarily better because a unit that is too large will not cool an area uniformly.
 The oversized unit will also cool the room to its thermostat set point and shut down prior to properly dehumidifying the room, leaving the area feeling damp or “clammy.”
 A small unit running for an extended period operates more efficiently and is more effective at dehumidifying than a large unit that cycles on and off too frequently.